APNIC-Labs/draft-kskroll-sentinel/README.md

 3. Sentinel Processing

-   This proposed test that uses the DNS response mechanism described in this document is based on three DNS names that have three distinct DNS resolution behaviours.
-The test is intended to allow a user to determine the state of their DNS resolution system, and in particular whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor in a forthcoming key roll, if that can be determined.
+   This proposed test that uses the DNS resolver mechanism described in this document is based on three DNS names that have three distinct DNS resolution behaviours.
+The test is intended to allow a user to determine the state of their DNS resolution system, and in particular whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor in a key roll, if indeed that can be determined at all.

    The name format can be defined in a number of ways, and no name form is intrinsically better than any other in terms of the test itself.
-   It is assumed that the labels can occur at any point within the domain name.

    When validating a response to an A or AAAA query for one of these recognised names, a DNSSEC-validating resolver performs an additional